 - 5.9.1 The Department of Forensic Biology's Quality Assurance program is designed to provide transparency to all Department operations so they may be scrutinized in order to provide assurance of reliable laboratory test results.
-The measures used in the program are varied and include, but are not limited to: - external proficiency testing - reanalysis of selected evidence - a system of technical and administrative review of case data and reports - use of positive and negative controls - performance checks of DNA typing procedures using a reference material traceable to National Institute of Standards and Technology (NIST) standard reference material(s) - monitoring and evaluation of court testimony
+The measures used in the program are varied and include, but are not limited to: - external proficiency testing - reanalysis of selected evidence - a system of technical and administrative review of case data and reports - use of positive and negative controls - performance checks of DNA typing procedures using a reference material traceable to National Institute of Standards and Technology (NIST) standard reference material(s) - monitoring and evaluation of court testimon

-The Quality Assurance Team and DNA Technical Leaders monitor the results of external proficiency testing, evidence reanalysis, results of testing with NIST-traceable materials, and court testimony.
+The Quality Assurance Team and DNA Technical Leaders monitor the results of external proficiency testing, evidence reanalysis, results of testing with NIST-traceable materials, and court estimony.
 Problems in any area are dealt with via the CONTROL OF NON-CONFORMING WORK and/or the QUALITY INCIDENT REVIEW procedures.

 - 5.9.2 Test data, including all controls for a particular test set, are reviewed by an analyst, most often a supervisor, assigned to the rotation for the particular test.
 The individual test procedures describe what it means for a control to "fail" and the steps that must be taken when this occurs so that incorrect or unreliable data is not reported. - 5.9.3 The external proficiency testing program demonstrates the quality of the scientific service offered by the Department of Forensic Biology, and serves as a mechanism for critical self-evaluation.
-The Department's proficiency testing program is described in the PROGRAM procedure in the Quality Assurance/Quality Control Manual.
-It is designed to conform to all requirements of the ASCLD/LAB-International accreditation program and the FBP's Quality Assurance Standards for Forensic DNA Testing Laboratories.
+The Department's proficiency testing program is described in the PROFICIENCY TESTING PROGRAM procedure in the Quality Assurance/Quality Control Manual.
+It is designed to conform to all requirements of the ASCLD/LAB-International accreditation program and the FBI's Quality Assurance Standards for Forensic DNA Testing Laboratories.

 MANAGEMENT SYSTEM MANUAL

 DATE EFFECTIVE APPROVED BY PAGE

-02-09-2010 MECHTHILD PRINZ 28 OF 29
+09-24-2010 MECHTHILD PRINZ 28 OF 29

 - 5.9.4 A technical review is an evaluation of reports, notes, data, and other documents to ensure an appropriate and sufficient basis for the scientific conclusions.
 It is an in-depth review of all analytical testing performed in the case.
 It ensures that laboratory procedures were followed, QA/QC procedures were followed, data were interpreted correctly, and that the final report accurately reflects the underlying data.
-See the TECHNICAL REVIEW procedure in the Evidence and Case Management Manual. - 5.9.6 Court testimony is the culmination of the work performed by the Department's scientists.
+See the TECHNICAL REVIEW procedure in the Evidence and Case Management Manual. - 5.9.5 An administrative review is an evaluation of the report and supporting documentation for consistency with reporting procedures, selected requirements for marking case documentation, and for editorial correctness.
+An administrative review is the final review performed on all cases.
+It ensures that notes and worksheets accurately reflect case numbers, victim and suspect names, and police evidence control numbers; and that examination notes are numbered and initialed correctly.
+See the ADMINISTRATIVE REVIEW procedure in the Evidence and Case Management Manual. - 5.9.6 Court testimony is the culmination of the work performed by the Department's scientists.
 To ensure that court testimonies are well documented, relevant, and presented in a clear and professional manner, the testimony of each testifying analyst is monitored at least once per year, if testimony is rendered.
-See the COURT TESTIMONY MONITORING procedure in the Quality Assurance/Quality Control Manual. - 5.9.7 Court testimony monitoring records are maintained for a minimum of one ASCLD/LAB-International accreditation cycle.
+See the COURT TESTIMONO MONITORING procedure in the Quality Assurance/Quality Control Manual. - 5.9.7 Court testimony monitoring records are maintained for a minimum of one ASCLD/LAB-International accreditation cycle.